 If You are a Teen

-Dating violence, also called relationship abuse, is a pattern of over-controlling behavior that someone uses against a girlfriend or boyfriend.
+Dating violence, also called relationship abuse, is a pattern of over-controlling behavior that someone uses against a girlfriend, boyfriend, or partner.
 Dating violence can take many forms, including mental/emotional abuse, physical abuse, and sexual abuse.

 You don’t have to be physically abused to experience dating violence.

-Dating violence can happen in any type of relationship- straight, gay, lesbian, or bisexual- and in both casual dating situations and serious, long-term relationships.
+Dating violence can happen in any type of relationship- straight, gay, lesbian, bisexual, or queer- and in both casual dating situations and serious, long-term relationships.

 Relationship violence is an epidemic